Let's Measure Information Step-by-Step: AI-Based Evaluation Beyond Vibes

 For \textbf{information-theoretic mechanisms} designed for strategic robustness, all ten domains achieve $d > 0.5$ across the three mechanisms.
 The mean effect sizes are substantial with MI (1.87), GPPM (2.70), and TVD-MI (5.20).
-Performance was consistent across different compression ratios.
+Mechanisms performed consistently across different compression ratios.
 In contrast, \textbf{direct quality assessment} methods show weaker results.
 Using LLM Judge without context, only six of ten domains surpass $d > 0.5$, while with context, nine of ten domains do.
 Baseline metrics (ROUGE and BLEU) reach this threshold in only six of ten domains.

-Using the LLM to implement the TVD-MI critic achieved higher effect sizes when querying information relationships than using it to judge normative preferences.
-TVD-MI achieved a mean effect size of 5.2 across all domains, with peaks exceeding $d = 7$ in several summarization tasks.
-This uses the same LLM (GPT-4o-mini) as the quality judge baseline.
-The log-prob based approaches maintained robust discrimination with a mean effect size of 1.87.
+Using the LLM to implement the TVD-MI critic achieved higher effect sizes when prompting for information relationships than using it to judge normative preferences.
+TVD-MI has large effect sizes $d = 7$ in several summarization tasks.
+In Section \ref{sec:decomposability} we also measure AUC to support this finding.
+Overall, TVD-MI uses the same LLM (GPT-4o-mini) as the quality judge baseline.
 This suggests that the choice to measure information relationships rather than directly evaluate quality is more important than the sophistication of the implementation.

-Mechanism performance did not degrade linearly with compression as hypothesized, but instead followed an inverted-U pattern peaking at ~10:1 compression ratios.
-This corresponds to tasks where agent responses span approximately 3 effective dimensions, enough variation to distinguish strategies but not so much that signals become noise.
-See Appendix \ref{appendix:inverted-u} for detailed analysis and Figure \ref{fig:inverted-u}.
+Although our initial hypothesis predicted linear degradation with compression, the empirical results instead exhibit an inverted-U pattern (Appendix~\ref{appendix:inverted-u}); this reflects typical-case behavior of specific models and datasets and is not a contradiction of Theorem~\ref{thm:wclb}, whose worst-case sample-complexity bound motivates using bounded $f$-divergences but does not prescribe empirical scaling.

-We designed these mechanisms to be incentive compatible (resistant to gaming), yet they outperform methods explicitly designed for quality assessment.
-The correlation with ground truth metrics in verifiable domains provides evidence for the approach.
+\textbf{Model Ablation.} Our primary experiments use GPT-4o-mini for agent generation, TVD-MI critic, and judge baselines due to its scalability and cost-effectiveness for our ~870 comparisons per example.
+We replicated a subset of experiments using Llama-3.3-70B-Instruct-Turbo on subsets of Opus Books (n=30) and PubMed (n=100).
+We also include an embedding baseline that uses OpenAI text-embedding-3-large to score using cosine similarity.